-• Financial (e.g. fraud) and/or non-financial (e.g. reputational loss arising from over reliance on outsourced service providers)

-- Inadequate claims handling - Legal, litigation, regulatory, political and reputational risk - Reliance on key individuals (including directors and staff at outsourced service providers) - Inappropriate overall business strategy or inadequate monitoring of strategic decisions - Inadequate or ineffective policies, procedures, processes and controls - Inappropriate training, competencies and resources - Business continuity - IT environment including cyber risk - Risks external to the Company but internal to the Group.
+- Financial (e.g. fraud) and/or non-financial (e.g. reputational loss arising from over reliance on outsourced service providers) - Indirect Impacts of Poor Quality Claims Servicing - E&O / Litigation Risk within Claims Function - Direct financial impacts of poor-quality claims handling - Legal, litigation, regulatory, political and reputational risk - Reliance on key individuals (including directors and staff at outsourced service providers) - Inappropriate overall business strategy or inadequate monitoring of strategic decisions - Inadequate or ineffective policies, procedures, processes and controls - Inappropriate training, competencies and resources - Business continuity - IT environment including cyber risk - Climate Change Risk - Inadequate Product Suitability and Transparency - Risks external to the Company but internal to the Group.

 Those risks classified under the Operational Risk profile have been identified, assessed and articulated in the Company's Risk Register.
-Relevant risk and control owners report to the CRO, who in turn reports to the Risk Committee and are responsible for identifying new, emergent, or changing risks and any consequent control changes required to realign the risks with the risk appetite.
+Relevant risk and control owners report to the CRO, who in turn reports to the Risk Committee.
+The Risk Committee provides oversight and strategic guidance on the identification of new, emerging, or evolving risks.
+It reviews risk trends and potential control enhancements but does not have direct responsibility for implementing risk management activities, which remain with the operational and risk management functions.
+The Committee ensures that material risk is escalated appropriately and that risk appetite considerations are aligned with the Company's strategic objectives.